 3D projection mapping uses multiple projectors to create this effect.
 An algorithm is applied to the graphics or images, pre-distorting them to look un-distorted when applied to the object.
 Yes, it’s a lot of math.
 But the breathtaking outcome is worth it.

 There are tons of great examples out there for your viewing pleasure.
 Here, the global retailer, H&M, brought their flagship store in Amsterdam to life with 3D projection mapping on their historic building.
 For over 3 minutes, guests and a gathered crowd enjoyed a surreal fantasy of light and magical effects, all put together with projection mapping.
-This AV technology transformed the building into a colorful dollhouse where nothing is what it seems, much to the delight of onlookers.
+This audio visual technology transformed the building into a colorful dollhouse where nothing is what it seems, much to the delight of onlookers.

 3D video mapping projection continues to advance.
 The surface doesn’t even need to be flat, as the technique can be used on moving objects, like people or other stage-design elements, as well.
 Your exhibit space can spring to life as visitors enter your conference, projecting the most up-to-date information on unexpected surfaces.
 As you call tell, it has wide appeal for branding, advertising, trade shows, museums, concerts, corporate events, and themed events.